Camp of Boulogne: Second camp

 The second camp was established by Napoleon in 1803 and continued until 1805.
 It was here he assembled the Armée des côtes de l'Océan (Army of the Ocean Coasts) or the Armée d'Angleterre (Army of England) to invade Great Britain.
 On 18 May 1803, Britain declared war on France.
-Napoleon proceeded to chose Boulogne-sur-Mer as a base for attacks.
+Napoleon proceeded to choose Boulogne-sur-Mer as a base for attacks.
 The Boulogne camp housed about 60,000 soldiers in 1805, and was divided into two large camps: